mestachs/blog/posts/2022-11-21-postgres-command-line.md

 # Gaining visibility

-If you connect your self to the production database, it's probably that something isn't working as expected.
+If you connect your self to the production database, it's probably that something isn't working as expected or much slower than usual.
 Let's see our options here.

 ## pg_stat_activity